Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

 F0-490

-The grading system is used for all courses and subjects, including core academic subjects such as maths, science, and English, as well as elective courses such as art and physical education.
+The grading system is used for all courses and subjects, including core academic subjects such as maths, science, and English, and elective courses such as art and physical education.

 2. Grading system in British Columbia

-In British Columbia, the grading system is designed to provide accurate and consistent feedback to students, parents, and educators about a student's academic progress and achievement.
-The grading system also takes into account the student's work habits, such as their attendance, punctuality, and participation in class.
+In British Columbia, the grading system is designed to provide accurate and consistent feedback about a student's academic progress and achievement.
+The grading system also considers the student's work habits, such as attendance, punctuality, and class participation.

 The grading scale in British Columbia ranges from 0 to 100, with a passing grade of 50 or higher.
-Grades are typically reported in percentages, although letter grades may also be used in some cases.
+Grades are reported in percentages, although letter grades may also be used.
 The following is a breakdown of the grading scale and corresponding letter grades:

 Percentages to letter grades British Columbia